 Once the liquid reaches the bottom of the barrel there are options to keep it there or drain it to a central reservoir for re-circulation.
 That behavior can be changed by making the choice for a different base.
 See section B) on our vertical barrel configuration page for more details.

-The idea is to assemble ring segments and stack them at variable height to provide just the amount of grow spaces that you can maintain.
-For more information please see pages Quality and Usability and FAQ.
+The idea is to assemble ring segments that provide 2″/5cm grow spaces for your crop, making space by using grow space covers and stack them to a variable height to provide just the amount of grow spaces that you can maintain.

 Hanging Version of a soil-less barrel